-Command Description Output len(s) Returns the length of the string, ${\tt s}$ This is the number of characters in the string.
+Command Description Output len(s) Returns the length of the string, ${\rm s}$ This is the number of characters in the string.
 44 min(s) Returns the minimum item in s.
-See below. max(s) Returns the maximum item in $\mathfrak{s}$ .
-See below. "z"
+(See ord on the next page.) i max(s) Returns the maximum item in s.
+(See ord on the next page.) "z"